 All current Google Home smart speakers may now be used as Bluetooth speakers, thanks to firmware and Google Home app updates in 2017.
-Here, we demonstrate how to connect your tablet or phone to a Google Home smart speaker via Bluetooth, and transmit audio to that speaker for room-filling, astonishingly awesome sounding playback given how small these smart speakers are.
-In this post, we offer Google Home Bluetooth speaker pairing instructions.
-While this demo shows the process using the Google Home Mini, a similar process also works with the original Google Home smart speaker, and the Google Home Max.
+Here, we show how to connect your tablet or phone to a Google Home smart speaker via Bluetooth.
+That way, you can then transmit audio to the speaker for room-filling, awesome sounding playback given how small these smart speakers are.
+Furthermore in this post, we offer Google Home Bluetooth speaker pairing instructions.
+Plus, while this demo shows the process using the Google Home Mini, a like process also works with the original Google Home smart speaker, as well as the Google Home Max.

-We wish to connect (pair) a Google Home smart speaker to an iPad Air tablet, such that the speaker becomes a Bluetooth speaker, allowing play of any audio that the iPad is playing, through that speaker, wirelessly.
-You might want to do this if you’re watching a Netflix movie or playing your Amazon music library on your iPhone, but wish to have louder, and over all better sound for it than what you get via the speakers built into your phone / tablet.
+Now we wish to connect (pair) a Google Home smart speaker to an iPad Air tablet, such that the speaker becomes a Bluetooth speaker.
+Again, this allows play of any audio that the iPad is playing, through that speaker.
+Why would you wish t do this?
+Because perhaps you’re watching a Netflix movie or playing your Amazon music library on your iPhone, but wish to have louder, and over all better sound for it.
+So pairing your device to the Google Home Mini indeed fills this bill.

 1. Connect all Devices to the Internet

 Firstly, make sure that both your tablet and your Google Home based speaker are online and connected to the Internet.